Documentation for configuring Shuffle. Most information is related to onprem and hybrid versions of Shuffle.

 docker-compose up -d

-From version v1.1 onwards, we will use ghcr.io/shuffle/* registry instead of ghcr.io/frikky/*
+From version v1.1 onwards, we are using ghcr.io/shuffle/* registry instead of ghcr.io/frikky/*

-As long as you use Docker, updating Shuffle is pretty straight forward.
-To make sure you're as secure and up to date as possible, do this as much as you please.
+As long as you use Docker, updating Shuffle is straight forward.
 To use a specific version of Shuffle, check out specific version.
-We recommend always sticking to the "latest" tag, and if you want experimental changes, use the "nightly" tag.
+We recommend always sticking to the latest

 While being in the main repository, here is how to update Shuffle: